markfinger/django-node/README.md

 A method which will invoke Node.js with the arguments provided and return the resulting stderr and stdout.

-Accepts an optional keyword argument, `production`, which will the command with the NODE_ENV environment variable set to 'production'.
+Accepts an optional keyword argument, `production`, which will ensure that the command is run with the `NODE_ENV` environment variable set to 'production'.

 ```
 from django_node import node